captainNerdBeard/captainNerdBeard.github.io/_posts/2024-02-14-appetite-and-activism.md

 ---
 title: Appetite and Activism,
 date: 2024-02-14 19:45:00 +000
-categories: [activism, food]
+categories: [food]
-tags: [quote, fermentation] # TAG names should always be lowercase
+tags: [quote, fermentation, activism] # TAG names should always be lowercase
 ---

 > Resistance takes place on many planes.
 Occasionally it can be dramatic and public, but most of the decisions we are faced with are mundane and private.